Deepankar-98/Restaurant-Bill-Reader/README.md

 7. [Author](#author)

 ----
+<br><br>
 ## Problem Statement

 In this problem we are given a bunch of resturant bills in pdf format.
-We have to extract text from the images of bills given in ".pdf" form.
+We have to extract text from the images of bills given in ".pdf" files.

 ----
+<br><br>

 ## Modules Used